Benefits Of Selenium Supplements

 Confirmation of the viability of preventing cell mutation by using a dietary supplement of selenium would have tremendous potential for reducing the various forms of these diseases at relatively low cost.
 Researchers at the University of Arizona conducted a study involving 1300 patients, some of who were given 200 mcg of selenium over a decade, found more than 50% reduction in certain cell mutation diseases when compared to the placebo group.

-Although selenium’s role in protecting the cardiovascular system remains unclear, it is theorized that selenium’s anti-inflammatory and antioxidant properties may help protect the heart, although more research needs to be carried out to confirm this.
+Although the benefits of selenium in protecting the cardiovascular system remains unclear, it is theorised that its anti-inflammatory and antioxidant properties may help protect the heart, although more research needs to be carried out to confirm this.6,7,8

-It is unwise to exceed the recommended daily dose which is between 200 mcg and 400 mcg so do check your supplements such as multivitamins and antioxidants for their selenium content.
+In order to obtain the benefits of selenium and to avoid side effects, it is unwise to exceed the recommended daily dose which is between 200mcg and 400mcg so do check your supplements such as multivitamins and antioxidants for their selenium content.
+Selenium contributes to the normal function of the immune system and towards the maintenance of normal hair and nails.